moirahartigan/Ms1-Schools-Out-Childcare/README.md

     </p>
    <br>

-  * For mobile and tablet view the layout has been changed to a virtical view
+  * For mobile and tablet view the layout has been changed to a vertical view.
 <br>

  <p align="center">